GaryLocke91/52167_programming_and_scripting_project/README.md

 ## 5. Bi-Variate Analysis
 A scatterplot is a plot used to display values for typically two variables of a data set.
 The data are displayed as a collection of points, each having the value of one variable determining the position on the horizontal x-axis and the value of the other variable determining the position on the vertical y-axis.
 [Ref: Scatterplot](https://en.wikipedia.org/wiki/Scatter_plot).
 This type of analysis will allow for a better understanding of the relationships between attributes.

-A scatterplot is created for the following variables:
+A scatterplot is created for the following:
-1. Sepal length and sepal width
+1. Sepal length vs. sepal width
-2. Petal length and petal width
+2. Petal length vs. petal width
-3. Sepal length and petal length
+3. Sepal length vs. petal length
-4. Sepal width and petal width
+4. Sepal width vs. petal width
-5. Sepal width and petal length
+5. Sepal width vs. petal length
-6. Sepal length and petal width
+6. Sepal length vs. petal width

-The data set is read using the ```read_csv()``` function from the Pandas library and stored in a variable as a DataFrame.
+The data set is read using the ```read_csv()``` method from the Pandas library and stored in a variable as a DataFrame.
 [Ref: pandas.read_csv](https://pandas.pydata.org/pandas-docs/version/0.21.1/generated/pandas.read_csv.html) A DataFrame is a two-dimensional labelled data structure with columns of potentially different types, aligned in a tabular fashion in rows and columns.
-[Ref: DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) The column heading is suitably renamed for each variable, as they are to be the axis titles.
+[Ref: DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) The column heading is renamed appropriately for each variable, as they are to be the axis titles.
 To create the scatterplot for each set of variables, the Seaborn library is used.
 Seaborn is a statistical plotting library based on Matplotlib, and it provides a high-level interface for drawing attractive and informative statistical graphics.
 [Ref: Seaborn](https://towardsdatascience.com/data-visualization-using-seaborn-fc24db95a850)

-The ```sn.lmplot()``` function is used to generate the scatterplots.
+The ```sn.lmplot()``` method is used to generate the scatterplots.
 The ```x``` and ```y``` parameters allow the input variables to be specified, while the ```hue``` parameter sets the variables that define the subsets of the data, which in this case is the three iris species.
-[Ref: seaborn.lmplot](https://seaborn.pydata.org/generated/seaborn.lmplot.html) The ```pl.legend()``` function from the Pyplot library is used to plot a legend.
-The ```pl.grid()``` function applies grid lines to the plot area.
+[Ref: seaborn.lmplot](https://seaborn.pydata.org/generated/seaborn.lmplot.html) The ```pl.legend()``` method from the Pyplot library is used to plot a legend.
+The ```pl.grid()``` method applies grid lines to the plot area.
 In this instance, the ```which``` parameter is set to 'major' and the ```axis``` parameter is set to 'both' to show major grid lines on both the x-axis and y-axis.
-The ```pl.suptitle()``` function applies a title to the scatterplot and the ```fontsize``` parameter sets the font size to '16'.
-[Ref: Data visualisations](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib) The ```pl.subplots_adjust``` function allows for the space at the top of the scatterplot to be defined by using the ```top``` parameter.
-[Ref: Title](https://stackoverflow.com/questions/16419670/increase-distance-between-title-and-plot-in-matplolib/56738085) The ```pl.show()``` function outputs the scatterplots in PNG format.
+The ```pl.suptitle()``` method applies a title to the scatterplot and the ```fontsize``` parameter sets the font size to '16'.
+[Ref: Data visualisations](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib) The ```pl.subplots_adjust``` method allows for the space at the top of the scatterplot to be defined by using the ```top``` parameter.
+[Ref: Title](https://stackoverflow.com/questions/16419670/increase-distance-between-title-and-plot-in-matplolib/56738085) The ```pl.show()``` method outputs the scatterplots in PNG format.

 ```Python
 iris_data = pd.read_csv('iris_data.csv')